Utilita Energy: What you need to know

 All it really is though, is a list of 5 recommendations - turn the heating off when out, turn lights off in unoccupied rooms, use a 30c wash instead of 40c, avoid using TV standby mode and unplug inactive electrical items.
 Combined, Utlita says the following can save customers up to £163.

-If you're interest in going green, check out what green energy tariffs are available in the UK.
+If you're interested in going green, check out our green energy tariffs page.

 Utilita’s payment options

 Utilita’s energy is paid for as you go, and can be done in the following ways:

 - - My Utilita - My Utilita is a customer portal online that can be accessed by creating an account.
 Members can sign in via Utilita’s site and top-up using a debit card.

 - - Guest Payments - If you’ve not registered an account with Utilita, you can still pay online via a guest payment.
 In order for the system to find your account, you’ll need to enter your postcode and your account number to proceed.

 - - Mobile App - Alternatively you can pay using your mobile Utilita app for your own convenience.

 Utilita also supports payment via BillPay, which is a payment card that is used to pay off outstanding balances on your account.
 It differs from a top-up card in the way it allows you to make payments to reduce any outstanding costs.

 Utilita’s help page is located very clearly at the top of the page, under the fourth tab.
 There are a total of 21 help tabs for customers to click on, providing assistance on every topic imaginable.
 When clicked on, customers will be taken to a page full of frequently asked questions in a neatly organised list of drop-downs.

 If customers cannot resolve their issue with the FAQs there is the option to chat online with an advisor, which is available 24/7, according to Utilita.
 Customers visiting the website for help can also search for previous questions and possible solutions via the Utilita community.